Contrast-Security-OSS/docs/content/user/libraries/Explore-libraries.md

 ### Tag libraries

 Tag libraries from the Libraries page, a library's overview page, or the application or server's Libraries tabs.
-Use the row action menu in a libraries grid to tag an individual library; or, use the checkboxes to select multiple libraries, and click the **Tag Libraries** icon in the batch action menu above the grid.
+Use the row action menu in any libraries grid to tag an individual library; or, use the checkboxes to select multiple libraries, and click the **Tag Libraries** icon in the batch action menu above the grid.
 In the dialog that appears, enter a new tag name or choose from the existing tags that are listed.
 You may add one or more tags to any library.

 <a href="assets/images/Tag-libraries-dialog.png" rel="lightbox" title="Choose library tags"><img class="thumbnail" src="assets/images/Tag-libraries-dialog.png"/></a>